 The cornerstone of a good and safe dental practice is the element of trust.
-Infection control protects both our patients and our staff and is one of our top priorities.
+Infection control protects both our patients and our staff and it is one of our top priorities.
 We go to great lengths to make sure that the care you receive is in a clean environment and we have invested in the most advanced sterilization and infection control technology to help us achieve this goal.

 According to the Centers for Disease Control and Prevention (CDC), there has never been a report of any cluster of cases of COVID-19 in a dental office or among dental personnel.

 Our office follows the infection control recommendations and requirements made by the CDC, American and California Dental Associations (ADA and CDA), and the Occupational Safety and Health Administration (Cal-OSHA).
 We stay up-to-date on any new regulations issued by these agencies.
 We also seek guidance from both the California and San Mateo Departments of Public Health to evaluate the risk in our local community.

 While we have always maintained high standards for sterilization and infection control, we have implemented new protocols to help further reduce the spread of COVID-19.